Beneath the Remains: Release and promotion

-Musical style
+Music

-The album represents the conclusion of the band's transition away from black metal, instead adopting elements of death metal and thrash metal, as well as influences from Black Sabbath and the early U2 and Corrosion of Conformity albums.
-The album was one of the earliest examples of the deathrash subgenre.
+The album represents the conclusion of Sepultura's transition away from black metal, instead adopting elements of death metal and thrash metal, as well as influences from Black Sabbath and the early U2 and Corrosion of Conformity albums.
+The album was one of the earliest examples of the deathrash subgenre, and it is considerably more technical and progressive than the band's first two albums.
+Eduardio Rivadavia of AllMusic stated: "As soon as the deceptively gentle acoustic intro gives way to the title track's thrashing brutality, the listener is propelled at maximum speed and intensity through to the very last crunch of 'Primitive Future.'"

-Cover art
+Artwork

 This was their first album to feature cover art by Michael Whelan.
 Sepultura had initially planned on using a different painting by Whelan, Bloodcurdling Tales of Horror and the Macabre; Igor Cavalera had even gone so far as to get part of the painting tattooed on his arm.
 Roadrunner Records convinced Sepultura to use Nightmare in Red as they felt it was better suited for Beneath the Remains.
 Monte Conner of Roadrunner later sent the original artwork to Obituary, who used it on their album, Cause of Death, which was released a year after Beneath the Remains.
 For years after the incident, Igor Cavalera was upset with Monte Conner for giving away their album cover.

 The cover art is acrylics over pastels.